 The persons named in the Proxy are directors and/or officers of the Company.
 A registered shareholder who wishes to appoint some other person to serve as their representative at the Meeting may do so by striking out the printed names and inserting the desired person's name in the blank space provided.
 The completed Proxy should be delivered to Computershare Trust Company of Canada by 9:00 a.m.
-(Pacific time) on Monday, May 13, 2013 (or before 48 hours, excluding Saturdays, Sundays and holidays before any adjournment of the Meeting at which the Proxy is to be used).
+(Pacific time) on July 14, 2015 or not less than 48 hours, (excluding Saturdays, Sundays and holidays) before any adjournment of the Meeting at which the Proxy is to be used.